ertan95/react-native-perspective-image-cropper/README.md

 # React Native perspective image cropper 📐🖼
+This version introduces a nativeDriver property to fix the "Animated event now requires a second argument for options" warning and optimizes memory leaks by properly releasing images after cropping.

 A component that allows you to perform custom image crop and perspective correction !